Georgia applies exceptional rule of tax residency for High Net Worth Individuals (HNWIs)

 Preconditions for qualifying under HNWI status

-Note: sometimes tax authorities require a asset valuation report from a licensed expert showing market price of the assets.
-The valuation report may be required for fixed and other tangible properties while for some type of assets no such proof is usually needed (e.g. bank’s signed official statement might suffice as a proof for the funds on the bank account).
+Note: sometimes tax authorities require an asset valuation report from a licensed expert showing the market price of the assets.
+The valuation report may be required for fixed and other tangible properties while for some type of assets no such proof is usually needed (e.g. bank’s signed official statement might suffice as proof for the funds on the bank account).

-More specifically, a person applying for a tax residency certificate in Georgia as a “High net worth Individual” needs to satisfy the following criterions:
+More specifically, a person applying for a tax residency certificate in Georgia as a “High net worth Individual” needs to satisfy the following criteria: